Olimaol/CompNeuroPy/docs/examples/opt_neuron.md

-        For using the CompNeuroExp for OptNeuron, the run function should have one argument which is the name of the population which is automatically created by OptNeuron, containing a single neuron of the model which should be optimized.
+        For using the CompNeuroExp for OptNeuron, the run function should have one argument which is the name of the population which is automatically created by OptNeuron, containing a single or multiple neurons of the neuron model which should be optimized.
+Thus, the run function should be able to run the experiment with a single or multiple neurons in the given population!

         Args:
             population_name (str):
-                name of the population which contains a single neuron, this will be automatically provided by OptNeuron
+                name of the population with neurons of the tuned neuron model, this will be automatically provided by OptNeuron

         Returns:
             results (CompNeuroExp._ResultsCl):